FlawlessBaguettes/baguette-backend/README.md

 ## Launch the application

-Launch the application by running `python app.py`.
+Launch the application by running `flask run`.

 The application can be accessed `http://localhost:5000`.